okta/okta-auth-js/README.md

 ##### PKCE OAuth 2.0 flow

 By default the `implicit` OAuth flow will be used.
 It is widely supported by most browsers.
 PKCE is a newer flow which is more secure, but does require certain capabilities from the browser.
+Specifically, the browser must implement `crypto.subtle` (also known as `webcrypto`).
+[Most modern browsers provide this](https://caniuse.com/#feat=cryptography) when running in a secure context (on an HTTPS connection).
+PKCE also requires the [TextEncoder](https://caniuse.com/#feat=textencoder) object.
+This is available on all major platforms except IE Edge.
+In this case, we recommend using a polyfill/shim such as [text-encoding](https://www.npmjs.com/package/text-encoding).

 To use PKCE flow, set `pkce` to `true` in your config.